openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 Please make sure to complete ALL steps on this page. **If you skip parts of step 0 and step 1, you will run into issues on step 2. **

-__Step 0:__
+## Step 0: Dependencies

 You first need to install the base openaps toolkit and its dependencies.

+The following Debian/Ubuntu packages are required:

+    git python python-dev python-software-properties python-numpy python-pip nodejs-legacy npm watchdog

+The following [npm](https://docs.npmjs.com/) packages are required:

+    json oref0

+Finally, these [Python pip](https://pip.pypa.io/en/stable/) packages are required:

+    openaps openaps-contrib

+### Automated Installation Script

-Running this code will do this for you.
+Running this code will install all of the above packages for you automatically:

 `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`